microsoft/onnxruntime/docs/execution-providers/TVM-ExecutionProvider.md

 ---
-title: Standalone TVM (STVM)
+title: TVM
-description: Instructions to execute ONNX Runtime with the Standalone TVM (STVM) execution provider
+description: Instructions to execute ONNX Runtime with the Apache TVM execution provider
 parent: Execution Providers
 nav_order: 8
 ---

-# Standalone TVM (STVM) Execution Provider
+# TVM (TVM) Execution Provider
 {: .no_toc }

-STVM is an execution provider for ONNX Runtime that is built on top of Apache TVM.
+TVM is an execution provider for ONNX Runtime that is built on top of Apache TVM.
 It enables ONNX Runtime users to leverage Apache TVM model optimizations.
-STVM EP is currently in "Preview".
-It's been tested to work on a handful of models on Linux, but not on Windows or MacOS.
+The TVM EP is currently in "Preview".
+It's been tested to work on a limited set of ONNX models on Linux.
+Future enhancements will include support on Windows and MacOS.

+__NOTE__: This TVM execution provider was developed as a _standalone_ TVM execution provider.
+The code repo has references to _stvm_ as the name for this EP.

 ## Contents
 {: .no_toc }